fleetdm/fleet/docs/Deploying/Configuration.md

 > MDM features require some endpoints to be publicly accessible outside your VPN or intranet, for more details see [What API endpoints should I expose to the public internet?](./FAQ.md#what-api-endpoints-should-i-expose-to-the-public-internet)

+This section is a reference for the configuration required to turn on MDM features in production.

+If you're a Fleet contributor and you'd like to turn on MDM features in a local environment, see the guided instructions [here](../Contributing/Testing-and-local-development.md#mdm-setup-and-testing).

 ##### mdm.apple_enable

 This is the second feature flag required to turn on MDM features.
 This environment variable flag must be set to `1` (or `true` in the `yaml`) at the same time as when you set the certificate and keys for Apple Push Certificate server (APNs) and Apple Business Manager (ABM).
 Otherwise, the Fleet server won't start.